List of metropolitans and patriarchs of Kyiv: Division of the Metropolis of Kiev and all Rus'

 In the 14th century, Emperor Andronikos II Palaiologos sanctioned the creation of two additional metropolitan sees: the Metropolis of Halych (1303) and the Metropolis of Lithuania (1317).

 Metropolitan Roman (1355–1362) of Lithuania and Metropolitan Alexius of Kiev both claimed the see.
 Both metropolitans travelled to Constantinople to make their appeals in person.
 In 1356, their cases were heard by a Patriarchal Synod.
-The Holy Synod confirmed that Alexis was the Metropolitan of Kiev while Roman was also confirmed in his see at Novogorodek.
+The Holy Synod confirmed that Alexius was the Metropolitan of Kiev while Roman was also confirmed in his see at Novogorodek.
 In 1361, the two sees were formally divided.
 Shortly afterwards, in the winter of 1361/62, Roman died.
 From 1362 to 1371, the vacant see of Lithuania–Halych was administered by Alexius.
 By that point, the Lithuanian metropolis was effectively dissolved.

+In 1325, the metropolitan seat was moved from the city of Vladimir to Moscow.

 Following the signing of the Council of Florence, Metropolitan Isidore of Kiev returned to Moscow in 1441 as a Ruthenian cardinal.
 He was arrested by the Grand Duke of Moscow and accused of apostasy.
 The Grand Duke deposed Isidore and in 1448 installed own candidate as Metropolitan of Kyiv — Jonah.
 This was carried out without the approval of Patriarch Gregory III of Constantinople.
 When Isidore died in 1458, he was succeeded as metropolitan in the Patriarchate of Constantinople by Gregory the Bulgarian.
 Gregory's canonical territory was the western part of the traditional Kievan Rus' lands — the states of the Grand Duchy of Lithuania and the Kingdom of Poland.
 The episcopal seat was in the city of Navahrudak which is today located in Belarus.
 It was later moved to Vilnius — the capital of the Grand Duchy of Lithuania.
 A parallel succession to the title ensued between Moscow and Vilnius.

+The Metropolitans of Kiev are the predecessors of the Patriarch of Moscow and all Rus' that was formed in the 16th century.